We have found that a complete skin rejuvenation must cover three things:

 We also have had compliments about our new numbing cream, it is twice as strong and helps control the burning sensation during and after the procedure.

 Dermal tightening is achieved with bulk heating devices.
-Radio frequency or ultrasound provide the best chance to heat and maintain the heated area to shrink the skin to its youthful appearance.
+Radio frequency provides the best chance to heat and maintain the heated area to shrink the skin to its youthful appearance.

 Radio Frequency Skin Tightening